Applied Behavior Analysis

 The Behavior Analyst Certification Board, Inc.® has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
 Applicants will have to meet additional requirements to qualify which can be found on the BACB website.

-This online six-course sequence meets the 4th edition task list, 270 classroom hour, university training requirement to sit for the Board Certification in Behavior Analysis (BCBA) exam:
+This online seven-course sequence meets the 5th edition task list, 315 classroom hour, university training requirement to sit for the Board Certification in Behavior Analysis (BCBA) exam:

-- EDS 604-Assessment and Analysis of Behavior Change: Content includes detailed information on conducting functional behavior assessments (FBA) and choosing the appropriate treatment package based on the results of the FBA.
-Emphasis is also place on identification of appropriate replacement behaviors based on the function of the behavior and intervention development.
+- EDS 603 Applied Behavior Analysis (ABA): Behavior Assessment: Content includes detailed information on conducting functional behavior assessments (FBA) and choosing the appropriate treatment package based on the results of the FBA.
+Emphasis is also placed on identification of appropriate replacement behaviors based on the function of the behavior and intervention development.
+Topics include reviewing records, determining the need for services, identifying socially significant behavior change goals, conducting assessments, describing functions of behavior, and interpretation of functional assessment data.

-- EDS 606-Ethics and Professionalism For Behavioral Analysis: Content focuses on ethical considerations and professionalism within the field of behavior analysis.
+- EDS 606 Applied Behavior Analysis (ABA): Professionalism and Ethics: Content focuses on ethical considerations and professionalism within the field of behavior analysis.
 Emphasis is placed on interpretation/analysis of case studies in order to identify ethical and best practices within the field.
 Skills in collaboration, feedback, goal setting, termination and follow-up are discussed and integration of ethical and legal procedures into behavioral analytic practice with individuals and families is emphasized.

 Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation

-As the only program of its kind in New Jersey, our 39-credit online degree combines the core MSEd Autism track curriculum with six courses from our Applied Behavior Analysis (ABA) certificate.
+As the only program of its kind in New Jersey, our 39-credit online degree combines the core M.S.Ed.
+Autism track curriculum with six courses from our Applied Behavior Analysis (ABA) certificate.
 By specializing in ABA, you will learn to implement scientifically based techniques and principles that encourage positive behavior change in individuals with ASD.
-Graduates of this program will be prepared to sit for the Board Certification in Behavior Analysis (BCBA) exam.
+Graduates of this program meet the University course requirements to sit for the Board Certification in Behavior Analysis (BCBA) exam.

 Housed in Monmouth’s School of Education, this cohort-based program is designed, taught, and maintained by our veteran teaching professionals.
 With experience working in all levels of education, our distinguished faculty have the knowledge and connections to produce the next generation of thought leaders in education.
 While studying to become BCBAs, our students benefit from personalized learning, a rigorous curriculum, and a variety of networking opportunities.